Somerset County officials confirm death of Sheriff Brad Cramer at age 67

 Cramer was a staunch Second Amendment supporter and NRA-certified firearm instructor.
 In a 2019 interview with The Tribune-Democrat, he described county sheriffs as Pennsylvania "protectors" of Second Amendment rights.

-He was also a personable guy who enjoyed the career he dedicated so many years to, Walker said.
+He was also a personable guy who enjoyed the career to which he dedicated so many years, Walker said.

-He said he got to know Cramer while the two were on their first campaigns for their county offices six years ago.

 "Brad had some (uniform) patches for him.
 My grandson told him he wanted to be a cop, too," Walker said.